Invoking via CLI

 Invoking via API/SDK

-You can also run your app by making a POST request to Kernel’s API:
+You can also run your app by making a POST request to Kernel’s API.
+For automations and agents that take longer than 100 seconds, use async invocations.

 const response = await fetch(`https://api.onkernel.com/invocations`, {